chenxiunt/chenxiunt.github.io/_projects/SpatialAgent.markdown

 ---

 ### Overview
-In an increasingly interconnected world, the need for efficient and privacy-centric emergency response systems has become paramount. **"SpatialAgent" aims to address this challenge by proposing a novel spatial crowdsoucing platform that incorporates cutting-edge privacy protection technologies to safeguard user privacy while providing timely assistance to those in need.** By leveraging advanced technologies and innovative algorithms, the system aims to create a seamless and secure platform for emergency help requests and response coordination.
+In an increasingly interconnected world, the need for efficient and privacy-centric emergency response systems has become paramount. **"SpatialAgent" aims to address this challenge by proposing a novel spatial crowdsourcing platform that incorporates cutting-edge privacy protection technologies to safeguard user privacy while providing timely assistance to those in need.** By leveraging privacy-enhancing technologies like **Differential Privacy**, the system aims to create a seamless and secure platform for emergency help requests and response coordination.

 **Major Goals of Framework**
 * The project's foremost goal is to implement robust privacy protection measures for both patients and responders.
-By utilizing obfuscation techniques and the LIH algorithm, the system ensures that responders' locations remain confidential, mitigating potential risks associated with sharing sensitive information.
+By utilizing data perturbation techniques and the LIH algorithm, the system ensures that responders' locations remain confidential, mitigating potential risks associated with sharing sensitive information.
 * Indoor Navigation
-A key objective of the project is to facilitate seamless indoor navigation for responders.
+The second objective of the project is to facilitate seamless indoor navigation for responders.
 By preparing a directed graph of building layouts, the system can generate optimal paths, enabling responders to navigate complex indoor environments and locate patients effectively.

 ### Architecture